hybridsjs/hybrids/docs/migration.md

 }
 ```

+Read more about the full object property descriptor in the [Structure](/component-model/structure.md#value) section.

 ### Attributes

 Writable properties are no longer automatically synchronized back to the attribute.
 You must set the `reflect` option to enable the synchronization: